pearu/f2py/doc/developers_guide.rst

 Invalid input
 -------------

-The file reader uses :py:meth:`open` to open a Fortran file.
+The file reader uses :py:func:`open` to open a Fortran file.
 If invalid input is found then Python raises a `UnicodeDecodeError` exception by default.
-Since we typically wish to skip invalid characters while logging their presence, a bespoke error handler named "fparser-logging" is implemented in `fparser/__init__.py` and registered using :py:meth:`codecs.register_error`.
-This handler may be specified when using :py:meth:`open` to open a file by supplying the `errors='fparser-logging'` argument.
+Since we typically wish to skip invalid characters (on the principle that, for valid Fortran, they can only occur in comments) while logging their presence, a bespoke error handler named "fparser-logging" is implemented in ``fparser/__init__.py`` and registered using :py:func:`codecs.register_error`.
+This handler may be specified when using :py:func:`open` to open a file by supplying the ``errors='fparser-logging'`` argument.

 Fparser2
 --------